terrapower/armi/doc/user/inputs.rst

 values.
 As in the "density" example above, the field "functions" is used to define a list of functions, one for each range defined.

-.. note:: While, piecewise-defined functions are allowed to have gaps in the valid range between child functions, the
+.. note:: While piecewise-defined functions are allowed to have gaps in the valid range between child functions, the
     child function valid regions may not overlap.
 An error will be raised during parsing the set of child functions have overlapping valid ranges or utilize different independent variables.